eduardomota/imaggio/readme.md

 - Extract text from PDF, .txt format
 - Convert to PDF/A
 - Compress and convert to PDF/A (3 options)
+- Metadata (remove or clone from one to another)

 ### Planned features

 - Customizable PDF stamping
+- Join PDF files

 ### Features QA

 Q: Can i change the output filename or folder?

 A: No, it's not planned to be allowed changes to the output in any way.
+Output files are default defined and won't be changed.

 Q: Will you support Linux and MacOS?

-A: No, i won't be making Linux or MacOS supported, however you're free to contribute to this compatibility if you wish to.
+A: No, i won't support Linux or MacOS, however you're free to contribute a port to these OSes.

-Q: Can i convert 1 million files (or humongous quantity of files)?
+Q: Can i convert [insert humongous number] files?

-A: You can but i wouldnt recommend, this converter runs sequentially so it will probably take a long time.
+A: You can but i wouldn't recommend, this converter runs sequentially so it will probably take a long time.
+I'd use this for a simple workflow of upwards of 5000 files or so.

 Q: Can I get fine tuning options?

-A: No, this tool is meant for general, fast use, major use case scenarios, if you want fine tuning you'll have to use the original binaries and their command line parameters.
+A: No, this tool is meant for general, fast, major use case scenarios, if you want fine tuning you'll have to use the original binaries and their command line parameters.

 ## Quick Start